aigerabae/gwas_real_data/plink_HGDP.md

 import sys
 import pandas as pd
 import plotly.express as px
+import plotly.graph_objects as go from scipy.spatial import ConvexHull import numpy as np

 # Check if the correct number of arguments are provided
 if len(sys.argv) != 3: